cyberbotics/webots/docs/discord/technical-questions.md

 `@Luiz Felipe` The error was related, but the PYTHONPATH should be set directly in pyinstaller.
 So the command should be

 ##### David Mansolino [cyberbotics] 03/03/2020 06:56:55
-`@IsraelyKush [Deep in GU]` here are some instructions about how to setup the msys2 console: [https://github.com/cyberbotics/webots/wiki/Windows-installation](https://github.com/cyberbotics/webots/wiki/Windows-installation)
+`@Deep` here are some instructions about how to setup the msys2 console: [https://github.com/cyberbotics/webots/wiki/Windows-installation](https://github.com/cyberbotics/webots/wiki/Windows-installation)

-##### IsraelyKush [Deep in GU] 03/02/2020 19:44:28
+##### Deep 03/02/2020 19:44:28
 `@David Mansolino` The program now works!
 But I still need a tiny winy bit of help if possible.

 The 8.40 is not supportive of naoqi to work with softbank's softwere (8.2.1 was supportive but is not launching! due to a license requirement)